madelineattableau/TC2019/LODS instructions.md

 Welcome to our Hands-On Training on the integration of R and Python into Tableau!

-This sidebar contains some hopefully helpful tipps and code snippets for you in addition to what we show you on stage and also to the stuff that's contained in your workbooks.
+This sidebar contains some helpful tips and code snippets for you.
+It will also contain what we show you on stage and the stuff that's in your workbooks.
 Feel free to copy & paste away!

 Have fun, geek out, and don't hesitate to ask us for help when needed!

-Love

-// Konstantin & Lennart
+// Madeline & Josh

 ===